Elementary In-Class Services

 Single Subject Qualified Students

 Elementary students in grades 2 and 3 who qualify for Highly Capable services in one subject (Reading or Math) and students in grades 4 and 5 who qualify in Reading, but not the other subject are served in their general education classroom.
-Teachers will use the Differentiated Instruction method described above to enhance student learning in that subject area.
+Teachers will use the In-Class differentiated instruction method described above to enhance student learning in that subject area.

-Students in grades 4 and 5 who qualify for Highly Capable services in Math have the option to receive accelerated math instruction through an online program called Edgenuity beginning in Fall of 2020 if they are not already receiving accelerated math instruction in their school building.
-This accelerated math class will be asynchronous and will likely be overseen by a teacher who is not the student's homeroom teacher.
+Students in grades 4 and 5 who qualify for Highly Capable services in Math have the option to receive accelerated math instruction through an online program if they are not already receiving accelerated math instruction in their school building.
+This Online HiCap Math services are mostly asynchronous and typically overseen by a teacher who is not the student's homeroom teacher.

 Considerations for Dual-Qualified Students